 Frustrated Customers Become Former Customers Fast

 We've all had bad customer experiences.
-Sometimes we're able to overlook these incidents and continue patronizing a business.
+Sometimes we're able to overlook these incidents.
 Other transgressions, on the other hand, are severe enough that we never go back.
 In fact, according to Ovum, 76 percent of customers stopped doing business with a company after a single bad experience.

 "Negative feedback needs to be heard and incorporated into service delivery."